LC-Linkous/reverse_engineering_notes/README.md

 * Static analysis
 * Dynamic analysis
 * Binary file formats
-* Ientifying (processor) architecture
+* Identifying (processor) architecture
 * Understanding memory layouts
 * Understanding hardware interfacing and what kind of data may be collected or transmitted
-  * This is important for anything that sends or recieves data.
+  * This is important for anything that sends or receives data.
 * Understanding what the boot process is
 * Hardware abstraction layers
 * Memory management, manipulating files
 * Awareness of some basic code obfuscation techniques
-  * Or at least understanding how this is generally implemented and that you will not always be able to recreate everything unless oyu have the original source code
+  * Or at least understanding how this is generally implemented and that you will not always be able to recreate everything unless you have the original source code

-The listed topics will also require specific knowledge of how to use application (topic) specific decompilers, dissasemblers, debuggers, etc. with the appropriate architecture.
-In many cases, you will need to aquire the code in order to analyze it (legally!!!), and it may take multiple steps (and multiple attempts) in order to get something readable.
+The listed topics will also require specific knowledge of how to use application (topic) specific decompilers, disassemblers, debuggers, etc. with the appropriate architecture.
+In many cases, you will need to acquire the code in order to analyze it (legally!!!), and it may take multiple steps (and multiple attempts) in order to get something readable.

 > [!TIP]
 > Related to the undergraduate course this material is meant to support: if you pirate any software for the class, you fail the assignment.
 If you pirate any software and put it on the lab server(s), you fail the class.
 This also applies to mishandling malware and experimenting on your classmates.